peppizza/discordBot/README.md

 Two discord bots for the french fortress discord server

 ## Docker
-Create a docker build using the docker file located in the fellow_kids folder and set the following environment variables at either run or build time
+Create a docker build using the docker file located in the fellow_kids folder and set the following environment variables at run time

 \(required)DISCORD_TOKEN=\<your discord api key>\
 \(optional)MERRIAM_TOKEN=\<your merriam webster thesaurus api token used for the mimic command>